Yagiz-Yesilyurt/todo-list-python/README.md

 completed_text: Variable used to indicate the completion status of the task.

-print_tasks ( ): Function created to write tasks from the tasks list to the tasks.txt file.

 mission_write ( ): Function that reads data from the tasks.txt file and adds it to the tasks list.

 parse_text_data ( ): Function that parses task data to create a dictionary.